Maniizzle/Udacity-Project-4/README.md

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+The project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+In this project I will:
-* Test your project code using linting
+* Test the project code using linting
 * Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
+* Deploy a containerized application using Docker and make a prediction
 * Improve the log statements in the source code for this application
 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction